St. Laurent-class destroyer: Armament

 The St. Laurent class was fitted with twin 3 in/L50 calibre guns in two mounts for engaging both surface and air targets.
 The guns were capable of 85° elevation and could fire 50 rounds per minute up to 7.9 mi.
-The ships were also fitted with two single-mounted Bofors 40 mm gun|40 mm guns.
+The ships were also fitted with two single-mounted Bofors 40 mm gun40 mm guns.
 The class's anti-submarine armament consisted of a pair of triple-barreled Mk.
 NC 10 Limbo ASW mortars in a stern well.
 The stern well had a roller top to close it off from following seas.
 As with the British Type 12 design, the provision for long-range homing torpedoes (in this case BIDDER [Mk 20E] or the US Mark 35 were included.
 However, they were never fitted.

 As built, the twin 3-inch anti-aircraft mounts were installed without shields.
 These were added in 1963.
 The gun housings are fibreglass.

 Machinery

-The vessels of the St. Laurent class had two Babcock & Wilcox water tube boilers installed providing 600 psi, 42 (kgf/cm²) at 850 °F.
+The vessels of the St. Laurent class had two Babcock & Wilcox water tube boilers installed providing 600 psi, 42 (kgf/cm^{2}) at 850 °F.

 The steam produced by these boilers was directed at two geared steam turbines which powered two shafts, providing 30,000 shp to drive the ship at a maximum speed of 28.5 knot.
 By the early 1990s, the quoted maximum speed was only 27 kn.
 The ships had an endurance of 4570 nmi at 12 kn.

 The propelling machinery was of British design.
 Yarrow & Co Ltd, Scotstoun, Glasgow, received an order from Canadian Vickers for the supply of a complete set of machinery for St. Laurent, the other ships being supplied with machinery manufactured in Canada.
 The main turbines and machinery were of English Electric design.